tgstation/tgstation/.github/CONTRIBUTING.md

 Note: VSC requires an [extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) to take advantage of editorconfig.

 Github actions that require additional configuration are disabled on the repository until ACTION_ENABLER secret is created with non-empty value.

+## Using the maintainer role ping in discord

+This role is pingable as a compromise reached with the server host mso over the auto staling system.
+It should be used only to ping maintainers when your PR has had the stale label applied.
+Using it before then can be met with escalating timeouts and referall to the discord moderators for further infractions.

+Feel free to engage in general in coding general without the role ping, before your PR goes stale to build interest and get reviews.